 Instructors are in the pool with their classes.

 We strive to teach both swimming as well as focusing on safety in and around the water.

 We feel a child under the age of three will benefit more by learning swimming and safety skills with the support of a parent in the water.

 There really is a Lynne Patch

-Lynne teaches four days a week during the Spring and Fall Programs.
+Lynne teaches three days a week during the Spring and Fall Programs.
 She also oversees the entire aquatic program consisting of approximately 35 staff members and some 850 swimmers a week.